 You can now claim the California Earned Income Tax Credit and the state’s Young Child Tax Credit with an ITIN.
 These tax credits can be claimed on 2020 individual tax returns.

-You can also use your 2019 income to claim the federal Earned Income Tax Credit and Child Tax Credit on your 2020 taxes.
+You can also use your 2019 income to claim two federal tax credits, the Earned Income Tax Credit and Child Tax Credit, on your 2020 taxes.
 This lets you claim these credits even if your income was lower in 2020 due to job loss or underemployment.

 Small business tax relief

 California and the federal government are providing tax relief and benefits to small businesses.
 This includes:

 - Excluding forgiven Paycheck Protection Program loans from state gross income

 - Federal tax credits to small businesses for COVID-19 employee paid leave, available through March 31, 2021